Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 There were some missed opportunities, and I just want to kind of close.

-I think Army had one thing going for it, which was you did a good job of explaining that you were joint capable, that the asset you were involved in would be beneficial to the rest of the military services.
+I think Army had one thing going for it, which was You did a good job of explaining that you were joint capable, that the asset you were involved in would be beneficial to the rest of the military services.

 I was disappointed that you didn't mention the private sector.

-You didn't mention police, fire, homeland security, all the other areas that have Very, very similar observation and even defense.
+You didn't mention police, fire, homeland security, all the other areas that have very, very similar observation and even defense.

 I thought that was a missed opportunity to define an audience.

-He also didn't mention the CHIPS Act, which Congress is very proud of, which is still not known, but it has the same goal, which is the underpinning of the greatest risk that we are at today is that we cannot make the part most needed for the defense of our nation,
+You also didn't mention the CHIPS Act, which Congress is very proud of, which is still not known, but it has the same goal, which is the underpinning of the greatest risk that we are at today is that we cannot make the part most needed for the defense of our nation, which is drones for various uses, at an affordable price.

 That's a clear and present danger.

-Navy, I thought you did a great job of defending the specific benefit, incredibly well, of 3D printing.
+Navy, I thought you did a great job of defending the specific benefit incredibly well of 3D printing.

 The Admiral and I were lamenting that the Marines do shit and they never brag about it, so he didn't know how much they were using 3D printings at all levels, even though he knows a lot about the technology.

-You probably only made one faux pas, which was when in debate you throw an adversary under the bus without a good backup.
+I think you probably only made one faux pas, which was when in debate you throw an adversary under the bus without a good backup.

-So to say that there was, you know, industries that were keeping your ships in port, I thought that was a tactical mistake because it distracted from the basic view that no matter how good they are while they're in port,
+So to say that there was industries that were keeping your ships in port, I thought that was a tactical mistake because it distracted from the basic view that no matter how good they are while they're in port, the day after they leave, shit happens.

 And so in future debate, I would say, you know, if you're going to punch at somebody, punch at the one that benefits you in the debate.